 So that’s what I chose for the theme music.
 But the only recording I had was an old cassette tape of that community concert, and what with the hiss, and oh yes the-baby-that-kept-crying-in-the-audience, I went back to the drawing board and now, après-1985 and with a computer and software and everything, renotated the beginning of that movement (not caring how it looked, really) and made a synthesized playback with, ooo, “classical guitar” sounds on it.

 But it sounded fake and certainly not as good as four real guitars played by four real guitarists, so I started replacing, and adding, and editing instrument sounds.
 A weekend later I had a minute and change of 12-string and pedal steel guitars, pizzicato acoustic and Rickenbacker basses, long-decaying marimbas, and other whatnots: an entire orchestra of made-up sounds in pentatonic mode that had enough goofy sparkle for a theme but enough wallpaper to yak over.

 It also is stylistically neutral enough, I think, to serve as an adequate introduction to a show featuring all kinds of new music.
-I hope you like it, and if you get a chance to listen to the show (Sunday nights at 10, or did I say that already?), I hope you like that, too.
+I hope you like it, and if you get a chance to listen to the show, I hope you like that, too.
 I’m having fun putting it together, and thanks to WRTI for supporting contemporary American music.

 Here is the theme, minus my yakking over it: